Serine dehydratase: Mechanism

+The threonine ammonia-lyase reaction follows an analogous 3 step process.

+More detailed mechanism of the threonine ammonia-lyase reaction.
+PLP and lysine are shown in blue.
+The catalyzed step 1 starts from Schiff base formation, and ends at Schiff base elimination.

 Biological function

-In general, SDH levels decrease with increasing mammalian size.
+In general, SDH levels decrease with increasing mammalian size, and function seems to vary from species to species.

-SDH enzyme plays an important role in gluconeogenesis.
+In rats, SDH enzyme plays an important role in gluconeogenesis.
 Activity is augmented by high-protein diets and starvation.
 During periods of low carbohydrates, serine is converted into pyruvate via SDH.
 This pyruvate enters the mitochondria where it can be converted into oxaloacetate, and, thus, glucose.

-Little is known about the properties and the function of human SDH because human liver has low SDH activity.
+In humans, unlike rats, less is known about the function and properties because the human liver has low SDH activity.
 In a study done by Yoshida and Kikuchi, routes of glycine breakdown were measured.
 Glycine can be converted into serine and either become pyruvate via serine dehydratase or undergo oxidative cleavage into methylene-THF, ammonia, and carbon dioxide.
 Results showed the secondary importance of the SDH pathway.

 Disease relevance

 SDH may be significant in the development of hyperglycemia and tumors.

-Nonketotic hyperglycemia is due to the deficiency of threonine dehydratase, a close relative of serine dehydratase.
+Deficiency of threonine dehydratase, another beta-family PLP protein, is a possible cause of nonketotic hyperglycemia.
 Serine dehydratase has also been found to be absent in human colon carcinoma and rat sarcoma.
 The observed enzyme imbalance in these tumors shows that an increased capacity for the synthesis of serine is coupled to its utilization for nucleotide biosynthesis as a part of the commitment to cellular replication in cancer cells.
 This pattern is found in sarcomas and carcinomas, and in tumors of human and rodent origin.